nykie738/GuessWhoNPB2024v3/README.md

 # Note
 I only made the keyboard input compatible to English so please be careful with the keyboard language settings. <br>
 This is important especially for macOS users.
-Believe it or not, you have to have the settings on either British English or US Engish <br>
+Believe it or not, you have to have the settings on either British English or US Engish. <br>
-The images used for is implemented through Depth Anything V2.
+The images used for is implemented through Depth Anything V2. <br>
 Their program is actually amazing!
 I recommend people to try out their work. <br>

 # Customizing
 If you want to run the guessing game from your own images, you can make that possible by changing the images found in "img" directory <br>